How to Talk to a Roofer Without Knowing Roofing Terms

 What if two roofers use different words?

 Ask each one to define the term, show the roof area, and list the included work.
-Compare scope, materials, exclusions, warranties, and price, not just vocabulary.
+Compare scope, materials, exclusions, warranties, price, and vocabulary together.

 Can RoofPredict translate roofing terms for me?